peass-ng/PEASS-ng/linPEAS/README.md

 ```

 ## IMPORTANT CHANGE
-**For satisfying most users and thanks to the incorporation of the 2000pwds/user su bruteforce, the default behaviour of linpeas has been changed to fast/stealth (no writting to disk, no 1min processes check, and no su BF).
-Use the parameter -a to execute all these checks**
+**For satisfying most users and thanks to the incorporation of the 2000pwds/user su bruteforce, the default behaviour of linpeas has been changed to fast/stealth (no writting to disk, no 1min processes check, and no su BF).**

+**Use the parameter `-a` to execute all these checks.**

 ## Basic Information